-The typical way to hang a bed canopy usually involves having to use hooks.
+The typical way to hang a bed canopy usually involves using hooks.
 However, there are other, non-traditional ways to hang a bed canopy on any bed.
 Instead of using hooks to hang your bed canopy, try using a ceiling curtain rod or tension wire to hang the bed canopy for a different look.

 Step 1 - Measure the Area

 Measure the length and the width around your bed where you will be hanging your bed canopy.
-Typically this is about 1 to 2 inches longer then the bed.
+Typically this is about one to two inches longer than the bed.
 This allows the fabric to completely enclose the bed.

 Step 2 - Choose the Method and Hardware

 Decide on the hardware and method you want to use to hold the fabric.
 You can choose between a curtain rod that can be installed on the ceiling or a tension wire.
 Make sure to confirm your ceiling can support whatever method you choose.